WHAT WE DO

 The Rising Readers program – conducted in partnership with Charlotte Mecklenburg Schools – is the only summer learning program aimed specifically at improving the literacy skills of elementary age English-Language Learners.

-The English Tutoring and Citizenship Tutoring Programs pair adult students with volunteer tutors who provide personalized support and educational guidance so they can improve their English and learn how to be engaged, responsible citizens.
+The English as a Second Language and Citizenship Preparation Programs pair adult students with volunteer tutors who provide personalized support and educational guidance so they can improve their English and learn how to be engaged, responsible citizens.